LouWii/XiaomiADBFastbootTools/README.md

 **A:** Yes, the tool was developed in Java and needs the Java Runtime Environment to run.
 You can download Java from [here](https://java.com/en/download/).

-**Q:** The tool doesn't detect my phone even though it's connected and USB debugging is enabled.
-What gives?
+**Q:** The tool on Windows doesn't detect my phone even though it's connected and USB debugging is enabled.
+What's the problem?

 **A:** Windows most likely does not recognise your phone in ADB.
 Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip).